XLGantt(Excel Gantt) provides a feature to import a schedule file which is created in Microsoft Excel or XLGantt.

 3) Select files to import

-Select a XLGantt file as shown below and click the "Open" button.
+Select an XLGantt file as shown below and click the "Open" button.
 You can also select and import multiple files at once.

 4) Import complete